 Dinosaur exhibition at Kirstenbosch

-Take a walk on the wild side, but be tread carefully.
+Take a walk on the wild side, but tread carefully.
 Lurking behind the giant cycad trees are dinosaurs – prehistoric sculptures that have transformed these magnificent botanical gardens into a fun-filled adventure zone.

 Galileo Open-Air Cinema screenings